LukaHarambasic/harambasic.de/content/posts/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.md

 ## Automation

-As I'm forgetful I need to automate the generation as titles of posts normally won't change this is a onetime job.
+As I'm forgetful I need to automate the generation as titles of posts normally won't change this is a one-time job.
 Therefore I won't want to generate this during the build step on Netlify.
 This step can happen manually, after a change, before I commit or push something.
 That's why I thought about a git pre-commit hook.
 Alternative a GitHub Action could be used which executes the same script and then commits the newly generated files.
-I sticked to the pre-commit hook for now, but with that the odyssey began...
+I stuck to the pre-commit hook for now, but with that, the odyssey began...

 I looked in the native git pre-commit hook and I was able to execute the file, but somehow the image generation wasn't triggered.
 I had the same problem with [pre-commit](https://github.com/observing/pre-commit) and [husky](https://typicode.github.io/husky/#/).
 Nothing worked.
 So I wrote my first [Stackoverflow question](https://stackoverflow.com/questions/68153276/git-pre-commit-hook-isnt-executed/68169136#68169136) in a while and asked some friends, what they use and if they have an idea.
 The same friend who had the idea to use browser automation tools to generate the images also helped me here and found two tickets that Webstorm isn't working with git hooks ([this](https://youtrack.jetbrains.com/issue/IDEA-264817) and [this](https://youtrack.jetbrains.com/issue/IDEA-244581)).
-That explained why my script was never executed, for now I have to commit via command line and not via the Webstorm UI, but hey that is possible.
-During my research everybody recommended husky, so I tried it again and sticked to it.
+That explained why my script was never executed, for now, I have to commit via command line and not via the Webstorm UI, but hey that is possible.
+During my research everybody recommended husky, so I tried it again and stuck to it.
 As the script was now executed the next problem occurred: newly generated files aren't committed.
 But Stackoverflow has even an [answer](https://stackoverflow.com/a/12802592/5438990) for this.
 You need a pre-commit and a post-commit hook, read more about this in the linked question.
 I only need to define a new script in my `package.json`.

-Which will be executed in my `post-commit` hook, if you are to lazy to read the linked answer on Stackoverflow don't forget to also define a `pre-commit` hook.
+This will be executed in my `post-commit` hook, if you are too lazy to read the linked answer on Stackoverflow don't forget to also define a `pre-commit` hook.

 ```json[package.json]
 {